xiaokamikami/Bin2ddr/README.md

 `make FPGA=1`

-` ./bin2ddr -i ready-to-run/linux-xs.bin -o liunx.bin --raw2 `
+` ./bin2ddr -i ready-to-run/linux-xs.bin -o liunx.bin -m "row,ba,col,bg"`

 ## use to memh compression :
 This function removes unused checkpoint memory by analyzing the program in the checkpoint